bruuno13/BaSP-M2023/Readme.md

 Work in Figma

 ## Week 02
-I had to create a landing in html.
+I had to create a landing in HTML.
 I worked with Git and GitHub

 ## Authors